-The Drawdown Index Bonds series and notes payable are part of the Residential Housing Finance Fund.
+The Drawdown Index Bonds, Index Bank Note and notes payable are part of the Residential Housing Finance Fund.
+State appropriation-backed bonds are included in the State Appropriated fund.

-Bonds payable at June 30, 2017 were as follows (in thousands):
+Bonds payable at June 30, 2018 were as follows (in thousands):